ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose_grey.jpg)](rose_grey.jpg) ![==&gt;](../img_www/plus.gif) [![\[IM Output\]](duotone_clut.gif)](duotone_clut.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](rose_duotone.jpg)](rose_duotone.jpg)

 The advantage of the above is an exact control of the mid-point color (unlike [Tint](#tint) which isn't exact).
-You can also use any the three colors you like directly, just as in the above example, or use an expanded gradient of the colors for finer control of the colors between the three (or more) control points.
+You can also use any three colors you like directly, just as in the above example, or use an expanded gradient of the colors for finer control of the colors between the three (or more) control points.

 The technique also provides you with a very compact way of storing the specific duotone effect, for repeated and future usage.